 As the Upper School cross-country teams compete in league meets for the first time this season, the athletes are focusing on running their best as a team with the ultimate goal of competing in the state meet in November.

-Nueva’s athletics program has achieved great success in five short years as a PreK–12 school.
+Nueva’s athletics program has achieved great success as a PreK–12 school.

 Our students pursue multiple passions, and, for many, representing Nueva as scholar-athletes is vital to their experience.
 Our participation is significant for such a young program: 64% of students in grades 4–8 and 50% of Upper School students participate in Nueva athletics.